umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 ![Create a new partial view](images/v14-create-partial-view-from-snippet.png)

-Then pick the _Login_ snippet in the next dialog:
+5. Pick the _Login_ snippet in the next dialog.

 ![Create a new partial view from the Login snippet](images/v14-create-partial-view-from-login-snippet.png)